mjpritchard/test-decap-help/content/docs/data-transfer/data-transfer-overview.md

 As a JASMIN user you are very likely to be involved in data transfer.
 You might need to copy data files/directories from JASMIN to remote sites (such as your own PC, MONSooN or ARCHER2) or bring new data on to JASMIN.
-These data transfer articles explain how to use the basic [transfer tools]({{< ref "data-transfer-tools" >}}) such as `rsync` and `scp` as well as more sophisticated methods such as GridFTP.
+These data transfer articles explain how to use the basic
+{{<link "data-transfer-tools">}}transfer tools{{</link>}} such as `rsync` and `scp` as well as more sophisticated services such as Globus.
 They also cover which transfer services and servers are available to JASMIN users.

 For many users, moving small amounts of data over short distances, the basic tools will meet their requirements.
 However, data transfer is a complicated